GLOBAL MARKETS-Stocks succumb to shutdown fears but China charges on | Business

 Equity markets slid on Thursday after U.S. data raised worries about the economy's recovery and doused enthusiasm that drove a Chinese stock rally for an eighth straight day, while the dollar rebounded as new coronavirus cases hit another record.

-The dollar had struggled earlier in the session, with China's yuan climbing to a four-month peak, as investors poured into Chinese stocks on growing signs of a recovery that also helped lift copper prices to more than a year high.
-But concerns about renewed U.S. coronavirus lockdowns kept a lid on oil prices, too, and offset signs of a pick-up in U.S. fuel demand.
+The dollar had struggled early in the session, with China's yuan climbing to a four-month peak as investors poured into Chinese stocks on growing signs of a recovery that also helped lift copper prices to more than a year's high.
+But concerns about renewed U.S. coronavirus lockdowns kept a lid on oil prices and offset signs of a pick-up in U.S. fuel demand.
 A slowing rate of decline in weekly U.S. jobless claims from a peak in March also gave investors pause.

 Rising coronavirus cases and slower improvement in the U.S. jobs market amounted to a one-two punch for investors.
 "We are reaching the levels of unemployment which are likely to persist until a more true re-opening can occur, either with a vaccine, novel treatment, or time," said Jamie Cox, managing partner at Harris Financial Group in Richmond, Virginia.

-The MSCI world equity index, which tracks shares in 49 nations, retreated after earlier gains.
-The index fell 0.26% after its broadest measure of Asia-Pacific shares outside Japan rose 0.85% on the China rally.
-Wall Street also mostly fell, but the red-hot tech sector roared ahead, on track for its fifth closing record high in six sessions.
-The Dow Jones Industrial Average slid 1.16% and the S&P 500 lost 0.41%.
-The Nasdaq Composite added 0.58%, led by Amazon.com.
+The MSCI world equity index, which tracks shares in 49 nations, retreated after early gains.
+The index fell 0.35% after its broadest measure of Asia-Pacific shares outside Japan rose 0.87% on the China rally.
+Wall Street also mostly fell, but the red-hot tech sector roared ahead, notching its fifth closing record high in six sessions.
+The Dow Jones Industrial Average slid 1.39% and the S&P 500 lost 0.56%, while the Nasdaq Composite added 0.53%, led by Amazon.com.

 In Europe, stocks pared gains to close lower.
 Europe's broad FTSEurofirst 300 index dropped 0.78%.
-More than 60,000 new coronavirus infections were reported on Wednesday and U.S. deaths rose by more than 900 for a second straight day, the highest since early June.
+More than 60,000 new U.S. coronavirus infections were reported on Wednesday and U.S. deaths from the virus rose by more than 900 for a second straight day, the highest since early June.

 ALSO READ